 About

-Marwa Charmand is a Western Sydney visual artist, graphic designer and teacher.
+Marwa Charmand is a Western Sydney visual artist, graphic designer and educator in adult education.
 For over a decade she has dedicated her artist career focusing on communities affected by war.
 Her aim is to bring the global urban warfare right to the doorstep of audiences who are geographically removed from conflict and many of whom have never experienced it.

 This topic not only inspires her to create but also inspires her to pay homage to her own family affected by warfare and the resilience they have shown over the years.
 Through drawing and painting Marwa highlights regions that she considers having been neglected and forgotten, hoping to create awareness and shift attitudes to the devastating impacts of urban war.